dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-capabilities.md

 Unlike workflows, activities aren't restricted in the type of work you can do in them.
 Activities are frequently used to make network calls or run CPU intensive operations.
 An activity can also return data back to the workflow.

-The Dapr workflow engine guarantees that each called activity will be executed **at least once** as part of a workflow's execution.
+The Dapr Workflow engine guarantees that each called activity will be executed **at least once** as part of a workflow's execution.
 Because activities only guarantee at-least-once execution, it's recommended that activity logic be implemented as idempotent whenever possible.

 ## Child workflows